dbt-labs/corp/docs/working_and_growing_here.md

     2. Offices near existing teams decreases travel spend, as a portion of the team will not need to travel for on-site events
 2. **Proximity to partners, customers and other external stakeholders**

-## How we determine office size?
+**How we determine office size?**

 1. Number of employees in the region and estimated growth - **This number is used to determine the number of desks / call rooms we need in the office.**

-*Example :*
+*Example:*

 - Average lease term is 3-5 years, so we need to buy space to support the company for a minimum of the next 2 years of growth.
 - Currently we are approaching 30 employees w/in 30 miles of San Francisco who would potentially go into the office.
 Total company headcount growth is expected to grow at 100%+ for the next 2 years, so we want the office to scale to when the bay area team is ~120 people
 - If we assume that no more than 50% of employees are in the office on a given day, we would want an office that supports ~60 desks

-2. Scale of the organization as a whole, and the need for additional collaboration spaces - **This number is used to determine number of conference rooms / scale of those spaces**
+2. Scale of the organization as a whole, and the need for additional collaboration spaces - **This number is used to determine number of conference rooms/scale of those spaces**

-*Example :*
+*Example:*

 - Total number of team on-sites being hosted in the office per year
 - Average size of the team visiting the office
 - Number of external / customer meetings being held in the office

-### Target Layout
+**What is our target layout?*

 1. Conference room strategy:
-    1. Large rooms to support team on-sites
-        1. Optimize rooms to have Zoom Room with great remote collaboration technology so if an employee is unable to travel they can engage with the discussion on their screen
+    -  Large rooms to support team on-sites- Optimize rooms to have Zoom Room with great remote collaboration technology so if an employee is unable to travel they can engage with the discussion on their screen
-    2. Smaller call rooms so employees can take meetings in a quiet space as needed
+    -  Smaller call rooms so employees can take meetings in a quiet space as needed
-    3. Few to zero offices / small breakout spaces to disincentivize in-person collaboration with partial teams
+    -  Few to zero offices / small breakout spaces to disincentivize in-person collaboration with partial teams
 2. Open floor plan with desks to support employees working outside their home as needed

 ### Regional Offices